 If you reside outside of PA, CaPS provides Zoom video consultations with the purpose of assessing student's current needs, learning the student's location, identifying resources around the student, and providing guidance as the stuent secures these resources.

 If the student resides internationally, CaPS may also provide Zoom video consultation with the purpose of assessing current needs and providing guidance about next steps.

-Mailing List: CaPS also has an events mailing list that students can sign-up for: https://lists.andrew.cmu.edu/mailman/listinfo/caps-events Call to get started: 412-268-2922. https://www.cmu.edu/counseling/virtual-offerings/index.html#students For information for students on Skills Workshops, Drop-in Groups and Clinics click here.
-For information on Outreach programming click here.
+Mailing List: CaPS also has an events mailing list that students can sign-up for:

+https://lists.andrew.cmu.edu/mailman/listinfo/caps-events

+Call to get started: 412-268-2922.

+For information for students on Skills Workshops, Drop-in Groups and Clinics click here.
 For more Community Health & Well-Being and Student Affairs virtual events and opportunities, visit the CMU Student Affairs calendar.